 I use this night cream in London and Mauritius.

-I use Beauty Pie Lipsticks (£20) in bright colours in Mauritius.
+I use Beauty Pie Lipsticks ($25) in bright colors in Mauritius.

-I also use Hourglass Ambient Light Powders (£40).
+I also use the Hourglass Ambient Light Powders ($48).